This post may contain affiliate links. Please read my disclaimer for more information.

 - The small company offers excellent services and great coffee discounts if you buy coffee directly from their website!

 - There are multiple discount offers on bag sizes.
-A big bag (5 pounds) offers a discount of 10%.
+For example, a big bag (5 pounds) offers a discount of 10%.

 Unlike any other coffee brand, Illy takes coffee’s freshness to the top.
 While almost all the brands pack their beans in paper bags or plastic bags, Illy’s packaging is safely done in a metal steel container, vacuumed and sealed packed.